 Art Law Trust: The Law Offices of Tiffany de Waynecourt-Steele is a law practice focused on the intersection of Private Client Law, Art Law and Disputes.
 Geneva, Switzerland.

 Lalive Art & Cultural Property practice represents and advise collectors, galleries, dealers, museums, auction houses and governments.
 They routinely work across borders and are well-versed in multi-jurisdictional matters involving restitution, art sales, due diligence, and copyright issues.
 Geneva, Switzerland.

-Reber advises private collectors, estates, executors, community of heirs, foundations, trusts, art galleries, auctioneers, artists, architects, museums, institutions and investment funds in issues related to copyright, personal and moral rights, national and international tax law and planning, estate law, stolen art, resale rights, sale, purchase, licensing and lending of artworks to institutions and museums including insurance, shipping and other matters and the establishment and administration of art collection foundations and trusts.
+Reber advises private collectors, estates, executors, community of heirs, foundations, trusts, art galleries, auctioneers, artists, architects, museums, institutions and investment funds in issues related to copyright, personal and moral rights, national and international tax law and planning, estate law, stolen art, and more.
 Zurich, Switzerland (“and abroad”).

 Schellenberg Wittmer‘s Art and Entertainment Group is composed of specialists skilled at providing advice and support to art institutions, collectors, artists, galleries, art dealers, auction houses, art fairs, restorers, art shippers, and art insurers in addition to clients engaged in the entertainment business.
 Zurich, Switzerland.